 Bank loans provide an element of flexibility to the borrower, which can be very beneficial in the long term.
 The borrower can choose the duration of the loan and the amount of EMI, whereas the amount of loan and interest rates are negotiable.
 For example, if an individual takes a home loan from the bank, he can decide if he wants to repay the loan in 5, 10, or 20 years.

 The interest on bank loans is deductible from taxable income.
 This is an advantage to the borrower in the form of tax savings.
 In addition, the borrower gets the advantage of budgeting and planning for monthly loan expenses.
 This is especially true for fixed-rate loans, although a simple model can be prepared for changes in floating-rate loans.

 Ownership Remains with Borrower

-With ownership perspective, bank loans can be a great source of funding for companies.
-If a company decides to raise funds, it has many alternatives such as issuing equity shares, raising private equity, including venture capital, etc. However, in all these methods the company may have to lose some part of the ownership share.
-Whereas in a bank loan, the company can raise funds as well as keep the ownership.
+With an ownership perspective, bank loans can be a great funding source for companies.
+If a company decides to raise funds, it has many alternatives such as issuing equity shares, raising private equity, including venture capital, etc. However, in all these methods, the company may have to lose some part of the ownership share.
+Whereas in a bank loan, the company can raise funds and keep the ownership.

-Since most creditors allow cash discount, the benefit of which can only be derived when you have funds available to pay.
+Since most creditors allow cash discounts, the benefit of which can only be derived when you have funds available to pay.
 A bank limit can support a business for such opportunities.
-The businessmen, before making a cash payment and availing the cash discount, must analyze the pros and cons.
-The benefit derived out of the cash discount should be more than the cost involved in terms of interest on the funds.
-Only then, the cash payment would be beneficial.
+Before making a cash payment and availing of the cash discount, business people must analyze the pros and cons.
+The benefit derived from the cash discount should be more than the cost involved in terms of interest on the funds.
+Only then the cash payment would be beneficial.

 Disadvantages of Bank Loans